Liu Qiao (Jin dynasty): Later life and death

 Liu Qiao continued to serve in the Jin administration up to his death.
 At the time, Jin was in a period of crisis as the Han-Zhao dynasty sought control over northern China.
 In 310, Liu Qiao followed Sima Yue when he left Luoyang with his army to Xiang County (項縣; in present-day Shenqiu County, Henan).
 After Sima Yue died in April 311, Liu Qiao was subsequently made Inspector of Yuzhou, Chief Controller of Yuzhou and General Who Guards the East.
 Without a leader, Sima Yue's officials agreed to go to his fief to carry out his funeral first.
 However, the Han general, Shi Le, intercepted them at Ningping City and dealt them a disastrous defeat.
 Liu Qiao was captured and executed by being crushed by a wall alongside many other officials.

-During the end of the Jianxing era, Emperor Min of Jin posthumously appointed him as Minister of Works.
+During the end of the Jianxing era (313–317), Emperor Min of Jin posthumously appointed him as Minister of Works.
 He was succeeded by at least one son named Liu Ting (劉挺), and his descendants can be traced all the way to the Tang dynasty.
-Among his descendants were Empress Liu of the Huan Chu dynasty and the Tang chancellor, Liu Ji.
+(Note: Jin historian Sun Sheng wrote in his Jin Yang Qiu that Liu Qiao's descendants had great social and political status all the way until his time.
+Sun was about nine years old when Liu Qiao died.)
+Among his descendants were Empress Liu of the Huan Chu dynasty (Liu Ting's granddaughter) and the Tang chancellor, Liu Ji.